seanremenyi/Notes_aws_developer/README.md

-Multiple Devices: Synchronizes user data to multiple devices Recommended for mobile: Recommended for all mobile applications that cal AWS services AWS recommended best practice for web id federation for mobile applications
+Multiple Devices: Synchronizes user data to multiple devices Recommended for mobile: Recommended for all mobile applications that cal AWS services AWS recommended best practice for web id federation for mobile applications With Amazon Cognito, you can add Multi-Factor Authentication (MFA) to a User Pool

 The temporary credentials map to an iam role, allowing access to the required resource No need for the application to embed or store AWS credentials locally on the device